 If you’ve been on campus in the last 100 years or so, chances are you heard the irresistible cadence of the Mustang Band.
 You can probably picture it too — musicians in pressed uniforms dance gleefully until they snap into formation, moving with magnetic precision.
 And, without a doubt, the musicians were having a blast.
 Over the years, Cal Poly’s marching band has evolved into a beloved tradition that connects generations of fans while offering up an unparalleled polytechnic experience drenched in Mustang pride.

-Want to hear the band again?
+Want to hear the band for yourself?
 Check out a loop of its signature drum cadences as you read: